 In this case you have to be careful to both give the required information (date, ballet, kiss that she liked), without info-dumping.
 It wouldn’t work to write:

 It was wonderful to see you last night.
 We went to the ballet.
+We saw Swan Lake.
+You kissed me.

-Because, of course he knows he went to the ballet.
-That's a bit of an extreme example, but the point is that you need to be sure the writer only says something that makes sense, that they would say.
+Because, of course he knows they went to the ballet.
+That’s a bit of an extreme example, but the point is that you need to be sure the writer only says something that makes sense, that they would say.

 Well, it finally happened!
 Gary asked me out.
 I couldn’t believe it – after so long!
 I was so nervous waiting for him I can’t tell you.
 He brought me to the ballet – I think he thinks I’m far more high-brow than I really am.
 Wonder what he’ll think when he finds out that I’m not really that cultural.